uhh-hcds/SCoT/README.md

 If you have any questions, please do not hesitate emailing me at haase[at]informatik.uni-hamburg.de

-Best, Christian Haase, Lead Dev Version 2
+Best, Arunima Sharma, Lead Dev Version 3